-Why are they called “Pigs in a Blanket”?
+What are “Pigs in a Blanket”?

 “Pigs in a blanket” has different meanings depending on where you are in the world.
 In the UK, it refers to small sausages wrapped in bacon—often served at Christmas dinner.
 But here in the U.S., the phrase first popped up in a 1940s U.S. Army cookbook, describing pork sausage links (the “pigs”) wrapped in some kind of dough (the “blanket”).